 Pediatric Intensive Care (PICU)

-In the PICU caring for your child is more than a job -- it's our mission.
+In the Pediatric Intensive Care Unit (PICU) at Randall Children's Hospital in Portland, caring for your child is more than a job—it's our mission.
 When your child is seriously ill we provide the highest level of medical care available.
 You can count on us to be there for your family during this stressful time.

 We care for the most fragile, ill or injured children.
 Our patients are babies and children up to age 21 depending on the diagnosis.
 We offer a 24-bed unit with all single, private patient rooms.